mj0730/big-mac/README.md

 Your [INPUT] is worth about [#] in [RAND COUNTRY] (Calculation is [INPUT] _ (local dollar price / RAND COUNTRY dollar price))

+## Description

+For the first requirement to find the ip address location, normally this could be obtained from the browswer request.
+However, a browser running on localhost wouldn't give a public IP to resolve.
+To solve this, the server uses the API at whatismyipaddress.com to send a query request.